faustedition/ext-imageannotation/README.md

 Online Demo
 ===========

-A demo of annotated image in the  editor is online at
+A demo the editor with an opened example annotation is online at
 <http://faustedition.github.io/ext-imageannotation>

 Quick start